-The most recent two (2) regulations that were enacted at the State level having a financial impact on WMU are the Kentucky wastewater laboratory certification program for wastewater treatment plants (401KAR 5:320) and the other being HB 1 which requires a special purpose governmental entity (SPGE) to register, pay fees, and submit financial disclosure statements each fiscal year to the Kentucky State Auditor.
+The most recent two (2) regulations that were enacted at the State level having a financial impact on WMU are the Kentucky wastewater laboratory certification program for wastewater treatment plants (401KAR 5:320) which required fees in the amount of \$1,900 and implementation of additional quality control standards and the other being HB 1 which requires a special purpose governmental entity (SPGE) to register, pay fees in the amount of \$500, and submit financial disclosure statements each fiscal year to the Kentucky State Auditor.
 WMU has complied with each of the above-mentioned regulations and continues to monitor other regulations as they are promulgated.

-• Vulnerability
+Vulnerability